 Walk Through a Crowd: Your dog should keep to your side as you navigate around the others.

-Sit & Down on Command: Occasionally a dog is doing just fine in an evaluation until asked to sit, at which time it blanks-out under the stress.
+Sit & Down on Cue: Occasionally a dog is doing just fine in an evaluation until asked to sit, at which time it blanks-out under the stress.

 Come When Called: Use a rope, not a leash.
 And practice switching from one to the other.